 - 1. The date your eligibility for Plan coverage terminates for any reason other than your death; - 2.
 The date the Trustees terminate Plan coverage for dependents of retirees; - 3.
 The date the dependent enters the armed forces of any country on a full-time basis; - 4.
-The date on which the dependent ceases to meet this Plan's definition of a dependent unless the dependent is entitled to COBRA coverage and a correct and on-time election and self-payment is made by or on behalf of the dependent according to the rules governing COBRA coverage;
+The date on which the dependent ceases to meet this Plan's definition of a dependent unless the dependent is entitled to COBRA coverage and a correct and on-time election and self-payment is made by or on behalf of the dependent according to the rules governing COBRA coverage; - 5.
+In the event of your death while you are making self-payments for Retiree Benefits:

-- 5. In the event of your death while you are making self-payments for Retiree Benefits: - a.
+- a.
 At the end of the last day of the last benefit month for which you had made a self-payment before your death unless self-payments are made by or on behalf of the dependent according to the rules governing benefits for surviving dependents of retirees; or - b.
 If your surviving spouse is making self-payments to continue Retiree Benefits for herself and any dependent children: - If a correct and on-time self-payment fails to be made by or on behalf of the dependent, at the end of the last day of the last benefit month for which a correct and on-time self-payment was made by or on behalf of the dependent; - The date the dependent fails to meet the definition of a dependent; - With respect to the surviving spouse, the date on which she remarries or dies, whichever occurs first; or - With respect to a dependent child in the event of the surviving spouse's death, at the end of the last day of the benefit month in which the spouse's death occurs unless self-payments are made by or on behalf of the child; - c.
-If Retiree Benefits for a dependent child are being continued by selfpayments by or on behalf of a dependent child because there is no surviving spouse or because of the surviving spouse's death: - If a correct and on-time self-payment fails to be made by or on behalf of the child, at the end of the last day of the last benefit month for which a correct and on-time self-payment was made by or on behalf of the child; - The date the child fails to meet the definition of a dependent; or - At the end of the last day of the last month of the allowable maximum coverage period to which the child was entitled and for which correct and timely self-payments have been made according to the rules governing benefits for surviving dependents of retirees.
+If Retiree Benefits for a dependent child are being continued by selfpayments by or on behalf of a dependent child because there is no surviving spouse or because of the surviving spouse's death: - If a correct and on-time self-payment fails to be made by or on behalf of the child, at the end of the last day of the last benefit month for which a correct and on-time self-payment was made by or on behalf of the child: - The date the child fails to meet the definition of a dependent; or - At the end of the last day of the last month of the allowable maximum coverage period to which the child was entitled and for which correct and timely self-payments have been made according to the rules governing benefits for surviving dependents of retirees.

-EMPLOYEE AND RETIREE LIFE INSURANCE
+LIFE INSURANCE

-You will only be entitled to this benefit if it is included in your employer's contract with the Plan.
 Life Insurance is provided under a group term life insurance policy issued by a life insurance company selected by the Trustees.
 Life Insurance benefit payments are governed by the terms of the insurance policy.
 If there is an inconsistency or question of interpretation between the policy and this booklet, the terms of the policy will prevail.

-\$10,000 in employee Life Insurance is provided for active eligible employees. \$7,500 in Life Insurance is provided for eligible retirees.
+\$5,000 in Life Insurance is provided for active eligible employees.
+No insurance benefits are provided for dependents.